Tarso Genro: Early years

+2000-present

 As a result of the Mensalão scandal, Genro served the remainder of José Genoíno's term as party president in 2005.
 Ricardo Berzoini was elected to the post later that year.

-Following his service as interim president, Genro was a top political adviser to Luiz Inácio Lula da Silva, former President of Brazil (2006–2010), during the contentious, but quite successful, 2006 Presidential campaign.
+Following his service as interim president, Genro was a political adviser to Luiz Inácio Lula da Silva, former President of Brazil (2006–2010), during the contentious 2006 Presidential campaign.
 On 16 March 2007, he became the new Minister of Justice in Lula's cabinet.

+When Italian far-left terrorist Cesare Battisti of the Armed Proletarians for Communism, wanted for four murders, was arrested in Rio de Janeiro in March 2007 by Brazilian and French police officers, Genro granted him status as a political refugee.
+It was a controversial decision, which divided Italy and the Brazilian and international press.

+In November 2009, the Brazilian Supreme Court declared Genro's grant of refugee status illegal.

-In 2010, Genro was mentioned as a possible successor to Lula, though the PT nomination went to eventual winner Dilma Rousseff.
+In 2010, Genro was mentioned as a possible successor to Lula, though the PT nomination went to Dilma Rousseff.

 Personal life

-His daughter, Luciana Genro, is a prominent socialist politician in Brazil who served as the presidential candidate of the Socialism and Liberty Party (PSOL) in 2014.
+His daughter, Luciana Genro, is a socialist politician in Brazil who served as the presidential candidate of the Socialism and Liberty Party (PSOL) in 2014.
 Fernando Marcel Genro Robaina, his grandson, is a former Brazilian footballer.